-Summary: During the peak summer months, many workers throughout the country face various heat-related safety risks, such as illnesses like heat stress - especially those who complete tasks outside or in non-air-conditioned spaces.
-We'll discuss some of the top risks facing employees who work in the heat and what summer safety tips employers can implement to protect them.
+Summary: During the peak summer months, many workers throughout the country face various heat-related safety risks, such as heat-related illnesses (e.g., heat stress) - especially those who complete tasks outside or in non-air-conditioned spaces.
+We'll discuss some of the top risks top risks faced by employees working in the heat and what summer safety tips employers can implement to protect them.

 Working in the Heat: Safety Tips for Outdoor Workers

-Temperatures are rising across the country, which also means an increase in the risk of workers suffering heat-related illnesses.
-Throughout the summer months, outdoor workers and workers in non-air-conditioned spaces in a variety of industries are often exposed to extreme heat and/or humidity that can easily lead to heat stress and exhaustion, heat stroke and even death.
-Thousands of workers nationwide can suffer heat-related illnesses every year; however, the good news is that these conditions can be avoided when the proper preventative steps are taken.
+Temperatures are rising across the country, which also means an increase in the risk of workers suffering from heat-related illnesses.
+Throughout the summer months, outdoor workers and workers in non-air-conditioned spaces across a variety of industries are often exposed to extreme heat and/or humidity that can lead to heat stress, exhaustion, heat stroke and even death.
+Thousands of workers nationwide can suffer from heat-related illnesses every year; however, the good news is that these conditions can often be avoided when the proper preventative steps are taken.

 The Dangers of Heat Stress and Other Heat-Related Illnesses

-Heat stress begins when high temperatures and/or humidity cause workers’ bodies’ natural cooling mechanisms to become ineffective, and the body core temperature rises.
+Heat stress begins when high temperatures and/or humidity cause workers’ natural cooling mechanisms to become ineffective, and their core body temperature rises.
 A few of the most common signs of heat stress in workers include:

 Summer Safety Tips for Workers